 Part of the 49/50 Painting Challenge.
-Find out how it began here.
 I’ve struggled with the 4950 Painting Challenge.
 Some weeks, it’s been to find a single example of my painting subject.
 This week I’ve had the opposite problem… Too much choice.
-This week’s … Continue readingPainting Challenge – Deciding what to do when there’s too much choice.
+This week’s challenge #15 was a Gable End. but instead … Continue readingPainting Challenge – Deciding what to do when there’s too much choice.

 Claydon House painting – not my first subject choice.
 Don’t get me wrong, it’s lovely, just a bit clean and tidy for my usual choice.
 As an artist who prefers creating her work in the studio, I still enjoy the opportunity to paint outdoors.
 With … Continue readingClaydon House Painting en Plein Air